tdiec00/Brew-Master-Index/Project_worksheet.md

 # Project Overview

+## Project Name

+The name of your project.

+## Project Description

+Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+## API and Data Sample

+Specify the API you are using and include a link.
+Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

+## Wireframes

+Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.

+### MVP/PostMVP - 5min

+The functionality will then be divided into two separate lists: MPV and PostMVP.
+Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

+#### MVP

+- Find and use external api
+- Render data on page
+- Allow user to choose favorites

+#### PostMVP

+- Add second API
+- Use local storage to save user favorites

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.